 One of Clarke’s musical visions became a reality in the early 1970’s when he met Chick Corea and eventually formed the seminal electric jazz/fusion band Return To Forever.
 RTF was a showcase for each of the quartet’s strong musical personalities, composing prowess and instrumental voices.
 In additions to their recent Grammy Award winning Forever CD, the band recorded eight albums, two of which were certified gold (Return To Forever and the classic Romantic Warrior).
 They also won a Grammy Award (No Mystery) and received numerous nominations while touring incessantly.
 In 2011 Clarke reunited with founding members, Chick Corea and Lenny White, for the highly anticipated and extremely successful Return To Forever 2-year, 90-city world tour.

 Always in search of new challenges, Clarke turned his boundless creative energy to film and television scoring in the mid-1980s.
 He has become one of the elite in-demand composers in Hollywood.
 Starting on the small screen with an Emmy-nominated score for Pee Wee’s Playhouse, he transitioned to the silver screen and now has well over 65 film and television credits to his name.
-As composer, orchestrator, conductor and performer he has scored such blockbuster films as Boyz ‘N the Hood, What’s Love Got To Do With It?, The Transporter, Romeo Must Die, Passenger 57, Poetic Justice and The Five Heartbeats just to name a few.
+As composer, orchestrator, conductor and performer he has scored such blockbuster films as Boyz ‘N the Hood, What’s Love Got To Do With It?, The Transporter, Romeo Must Die, Passenger 57, Poetic Justice, Best Man Holiday and The Five Heartbeats just to name a few.
 He even scored the Michael Jackson video Remember the Time, directed by John Singleton.
-Most recently he scored the 2013 box office buster, Best Man Holiday.
+Most recently he scored the 2016 box office buster, Barbershop: The Next Cut.
 Clarke has been nominated for three Emmys and won a BMI Award for Boyz ‘N the Hood.
 In 2014 he accepted an invitation to become a member of the exclusive Academy of Motion Picture Arts & Sciences.

 “Film has given me the opportunity to write large orchestral scores and to compose music not normally associated with myself,” says Clarke.
 “It’s given me the chance to conduct orchestras and arrange music for various types of ensembles.
 It’s been a diverse experience for me musically, made me a more complete musician, and focused my skills completely.”
 His 1995 release, Stanley Clarke at the Movies, is a testament to this heightened level of musicianship.